Texiwill/aac-lib/vsm/README.md

        favorite.
 There is only 1 favorite slot available.
 Favorites can be downloaded without traversing the menus.

+       Use of the -W option will result in the need for human interaction.
+       This option will require at least 1.5TB of disk space and several hours to complete.
+It is not designed for normal use!

 $ ./vsm.sh
 <span style="color:purple">Using the following options:</span>
    	Version:	1.0.0